What is Yom Kippur?

 - What can’t I do on Yom Kippur?

-Yom Kippur falls on the 10 the day of the month of Tishrei.
+Yom Kippur falls on the 10th day of the month of Tishrei.
 This is exactly 365 days since the start of the previous year.
 The Hebrew calendar runs on the sighting of the moon making a lunar year 354 days long.
 The solar year is 365 days.
-The Jewish calendar is a combination of the two calendars since there is an eleven day gap each year the year will drift back by 11 days relative to the solar year.
+The Jewish calendar is a combination of the two calendars since there is an eleven-day gap each year the year will drift back by 11 days relative to the solar year.

-To balance the calendar and to allow for the festivals of Pesach Shavuot and Sukkot to fall within the parameters of the agricultural year a leap year is added 7 times in 19 years.
+To balance the calendar and to allow for the festivals of Pesach, Shavuot, and Sukkot to fall within the parameters of the agricultural year, a leap year is added 7 times in 19 years.
 As such Rosh Hashana is the start of the new lunar year and Yom Kippur is the last day of the previous solar year.
-Which therefore makes sense that on the last day of the year we should ask forgiveness for the sins of the past year re 365 days not 11.
+It, therefore, makes sense, that on the last day of the year we should ask forgiveness for the sins of the past year re 365 days not 11.

 Yom Kippur The History